 Judith Levine is a journalist and personal essayist on sex, justice, and emotions in politics.
-Her fifth book, “The Feminist and the Sex Offender: Confronting Harm, Ending State Violence” (with Erica R. Meiners) will be published by Verso in May.
+She has written five books, most recently “The Feminist and the Sex Offender: Confronting Sexual Harm, Ending State Violence,” co-authored with Erica R. Meiners (Verso, 2020).

 VoicesYes, Blame Christian Fundamentalism for the Atlanta Murders